xplshn/dbin/README.md

 [![ARM64 repo status](https://github.com/Azathothas/Toolpacks/actions/workflows/build_aarch64_Linux.yaml/badge.svg)](https://github.com/Azathothas/Toolpacks)
 -->

 dbin is a sophisticated, Golang-based rewrite of the original [BDL](https://github.com/xplshn/Handyscripts/blob/master/bdl), it is like a package manager, but without the hassle of dependencies nor the bloat, every binary provided is statically linked.
 This tool is made to operate on Linux systems, dbin is particularly well-suited for embedded systems, with support for both Amd64 AND Aarch64.
-Optionally, it works under Android too, but you'll have to set $INSTALL_DIR and $dbin_CACHE if you aren't running it under Termux, since depending the Android version and the ROM used, directories vary and the user's permission to modify them too.
+Optionally, it works under Android too, but you'll have to set $DBIN_INSTALL_DIR and $DBIN_CACHEDIR if you aren't running it under Termux, since depending the Android version and the ROM used, directories vary and the user's permission to modify them too.

 > Why?